NordicESMhub/GEO4962/index.md

 After finishing this course, students should understand:

-- Tropospheric Circulation,
+- Tropospheric Circulation;
-- Brewer Dobson Circulation,
+- Brewer Dobson Circulation;
-- Stratospheric Ozone distribution,
+- Stratospheric Ozone distribution;
-- Dynamics and chemistry of key trace gases,
+- Dynamics and chemistry of key trace gases;
 - Climate change and the Ozone Hole.

 <!-- this is an html comment -->